Indian Rebellion of 1857: Mangal Pandey

 On 29 March 1857 at the Barrackpore parade ground, near Calcutta, 29-year-old Mangal Pandey of the 34th BNI, angered by the recent actions of the East India Company, declared that he would rebel against his commanders.
 Informed about Pandey's behaviour Sergeant-Major James Hewson went to investigate, only to have Pandey shoot at him.
 Hewson raised the alarm.
 When his Adjutant Lt.
 Henry Baugh came out to investigate the unrest, Pandey opened fire but hit Baugh's horse instead.

 General John Hearsey came out to the parade ground to investigate, and claimed later that Mangal Pandey was in some kind of "religious frenzy".
-He ordered the Indian commander of the Quarter Guard Jemadar Ishwari Prasad to arrest Mangal Pandey, but the Jemadar refused.
+He ordered the Indian commander of the quarter guard, Jemadar Ishwari Prasad, to arrest Mangal Pandey, but the Jemadar refused.
 The quarter guard and other sepoys present, with the single exception of a soldier called Shaikh Paltu, drew back from restraining or arresting Mangal Pandey.
 Shaikh Paltu restrained Pandey from continuing his attack.

 After failing to incite his comrades into an open and active rebellion, Mangal Pandey tried to take his own life, by placing his musket to his chest and pulling the trigger with his toe.
 He managed only to wound himself.
 He was court-martialled on 6 April and hanged two days later.

 The Jemadar Ishwari Prasad was sentenced to death and hanged on 21 April.
 The regiment was disbanded and stripped of its uniforms because it was felt that it harboured ill-feelings towards its superiors, particularly after this incident.
 Shaikh Paltu was promoted to the rank of havildar in the Bengal Army but was murdered shortly before the 34th BNI dispersed.

 Sepoys in other regiments thought these punishments were harsh.
 The demonstration of disgrace during the formal disbanding helped foment the rebellion in view of some historians.
 Disgruntled ex-sepoys returned home to Awadh with a desire for revenge.

 Unrest during April 1857

 During April, there were unrest and fires at Agra, Allahabad and Ambala.
 At Ambala in particular, which was a large military cantonment where several units had been collected for their annual musketry practice, it was clear to General Anson, Commander-in-Chief of the Bengal Army, that some sort of rebellion over the cartridges was imminent.

 Despite the objections of the civilian Governor-General's staff, he agreed to postpone the musketry practice and allow a new drill by which the soldiers tore the cartridges with their fingers rather than their teeth.
-However, he issued no general orders making this standard practice throughout the Bengal Army and, rather than remain at Ambala to defuse or overawe potential trouble, he then proceeded to Simla, the cool hill station where many high officials spent the summer.
+He issued no general orders making this standard practice throughout the Bengal Army and, rather than remain at Ambala to defuse or overawe potential trouble, he then proceeded to Simla, the cool hill station where many high officials spent the summer.

 Although there was no open revolt at Ambala, there was widespread arson during late April.
 Barrack buildings (especially those belonging to soldiers who had used the Enfield cartridges) and British officers' bungalows were set on fire.